maxxNcode/say-to-go/FEATURES.md

 - Zoom in/out functionality
 - Movement between connected imagery points
 - Location information display
+- Automatic fallback to nearby areas with available imagery

 ### 4. Intelligent Location Suggestions
 When searching for general regions or countries, SAY TO GO provides helpful suggestions for specific locations.